LamiaSristy/Transactions_app/README.md

 # Group Our Transaction

-This project is an application ...
+This project is an application for calculating expenses.
+Users can create, edit and delete transactions and group them.

+## Live Demo

+## Screen-shots:

 ## Build-With